 On paper, this Ol Parker-directed British flick is an undeniably conventional rom-com.
 And maybe it is: after all, it has meet-cutes, love triangles, relationship-testing moments, and a silly romantic gesture to top off the whole affair.
 But the story–about a woman (Piper Perabo) who marries a man but almost immediately afterward finds herself falling for a woman (Lena Headey)–is sweet, and the film has become a bit of a queer cult classic.
 The story is made lovelier by Parker’s refusal to stoop to the typical romcom level of melodrama.
 He populates the movie with characters who, if not fully understanding one another’s motivations, still respect each others’ choices in the face of big, heart-stopping love.

-This Netflix series isn’t technically over (it was cancelled after two seasons, but one more supersized episode is set to air later this year), but its treatment of LGBTQ characters has been so good that it’d be hard to believe that at least some of the sensates (all of whom co-showrunner Lana Wachowski has identified as pansexual) won’t have a happy ending.
+This Netflix series isn’t technically over (it was canceled after two seasons, but one more supersized episode is set to air later this year), but its treatment of LGBTQ characters has been so good that it’d be hard to believe that at least some of the sensates (all of whom co-showrunner Lana Wachowski has identified as pansexual) won’t have a happy ending.
 Representation aside, Sense8 has a lot going for it, including some stellar on-location cinematography from all over the world and an intriguing sci-fi plot–the sensates are eight strangers across the world who develop a psychic link–that’s ripe for interpretation.
 The best part of Sense8 is that despite what I just said, there’s no need to put representation aside since the show is about so many queer characters whose identities are central to the plot.
 Most notably, Nomi Marks (Jamie Clayton) is a transgender character played by a transgender actress, a TV landmark during a time when cisgender and straight actors still frequently end up playing members of the LGBTQ community on screen.

 But I’m a Cheerleader (2000)